davidfowl/AspNetCoreDiagnosticScenarios/Guidance.md

 Cancellation is coorperative in .NET.
 Everything in the call chain has to be explicitly passed the `CancellationToken` in order for it to work well.
 This means you need to explicitly pass the token into other APIs that take a token if you want cancellation to be most effective.

+Consider [the point of no return](https://blogs.msdn.microsoft.com/andrewarnottms/2014/03/19/recommended-patterns-for-cancellationtoken/) in an async method, after which if cancellation occurred it may leave data in a corrupted state.

 ❌ **BAD** This example neglects to pass the CancellationToken to `Stream.ReadAsync` making the operation effectively not cancellable.

 ```C#